 Nol is the public transport card for Dubai.
 You can use it to catch the intercity bus from Dubai to Abu Dhabi, but you cannot use it on the Abu Dhabi public transport network.

-Buses run 24 hours and day, seven days a week, but some services are not as frequent at night time.
+Buses run 24 hours a day, seven days a week, but some services are not as frequent at night time.

 Alternative Transport For Tourists